 How to Improve Communication Skills in the Workplace

-One of the most common skills listed for a job applicant is “communication”.
-Unfortunately, after hiring people for every job from door greeter to CEO, I've learned that most people are terrible communicators.
+One of the most common skills listed for a job applicant is “communication.”
+Unfortunately, after hiring people for every job from door greeter to CEO, I’ve learned that most people are terrible communicators.
 In my experience, most people confuse the ability to speak and type for communication skills.
 Speaking a language or writing emails does not equal the ability to communicate.
-Here we show you how to improve communication skills in the workplace.
+So that you can better understand and showcase a valuable career-matching skill, here we show you how to improve communication skills in the workplace.

 Good communicators are seamless at sending and receiving information.
 They know that communication in the working world isn’t just about sharing ideas.
-It's laughing, being present, and learning about the audience's perspectives so that they can frame their dialogue strategically.
+It’s laughing, being present, and learning about the audience’s perspectives so that they can frame their dialogue strategically.
 Excellent communicators know if what they say is not what their audience hears, it can cost both sides a lot of wasted time and money.
-When you add different modes of communications, mixed generations, slang, and even environments to the mix, a disaster is inevitable.
+This is why communication is such an important career-match skill.
+And when you add different modes of communications, mixed generations, slang, and even environments to the mix, a disaster is inevitable.

 Here is how to avoid it:

 Before you start make sure that everyone participating in the conversation begins from the same frame of reference.
 Take a moment to ask your audience if they all understand your perspective.
 Get verbal acknowledgment that they’re with you and not off on their own thought processes.
 If you leave someone behind, you are not a good communicator.

 Are you ever guilty of talking to yourself in your own head and then being upset that your audience hasn’t read your mind?
 If you’ve ever been told by someone else, “I’m not a mind reader,” you are probably guilty of inferring understanding.
 Just because you understand what you’re talking about does not mean everyone else does.
 Talking over the heads of your audience will never make you look smart.
 It just makes you look arrogant.